Urging closer cooperation between Germany and Canada

 The Canadian German Chamber of Industry and Commerce (CGCIC) is a not-for-profit organization that has been supporting German and Canadian companies in almost all areas of international trade for over 50 years.
 Recognized by the German Federal Ministry of Economic Affairs and Climate Action as the official representative of German trade and industry in Canada, and the primary contact for Canadian and German companies wishing to do business in each other’s countries, we provide services, networking, and education to help these businesses thrive.

-The Transatlantic Business Initiative (TBI) is the point of contact for economic policy issues, particularly for the German government and the governments of the United States and Canada as well as for EU institutions.
+The Transatlantic Business Initiative (TBI) was established in 2021 to support closer transatlantic economic relations.
+It serves as a link between German business and the governments of Germany, the United States and Canada as well as the EU’s institutions.
 The initiative is supported by four business associations: the Federation of German Industries (BDI), the Association of German Chambers of Industry and Commerce (DIHK), the Federation of German Wholesale, Foreign Trade and Services (BGA) and the Association of German Banks (BdB).